Meteorology

 Undergraduate students are encouraged to work with the faculty and are able to earn course credit and senior theses by conducting research under the supervision of leading scientists in their field.
 Research encompasses atmospheric dynamics, climate science, boundary-layer processes, cloud processes, and remote sensing.
 Focus areas include hurricanes (modeling, data assimilation and field observations), tropical meteorology, atmosphere-ocean coupling, climate, and climate change.
 Many faculty are active in fieldwork.

-The Bachelor of Science degree program is meant for students planning to continue with graduate studies in atmospheric science, or for those who will pursue a technical career in this area in government or private industry.
+The Bachelor of Science in Meteorology prepares students for admission to graduate programs and for careers in teaching and research as well as for those who will pursue a technical career in this area in government or private industry.

 Curriculum Requirements